marschmi/git_swc_wise/git_lesson.md

 If we run git status now:

 > 9. `git status`: Now, git tells us everything is up to date.
-If we want to know what we’ve done recently, we can ask git to show us the project’s history using `git log`:
+If we want to know what we’ve done recently, we can ask git to show us the project’s history using `git log`

-> 10. `git log`:  `git log` lists all commits made to a repository in reverse chronological order.
+> 10. `git log`  lists all commits made to a repository in reverse chronological order.
 The listing for each commit includes the commit’s full identifier (which starts with the same characters as the short identifier printed by the git commit command earlier), the commit’s author, when it was created, and the log message Git was given when the commit was created.

 **Where Are My Changes?**  If we run `ls` at this point, we will still see just one file called `gapminder_analysis.R`.
 That’s because git saves information about files’ history in the special `.git` directory mentioned earlier so that our filesystem doesn’t become cluttered (and so that we can’t accidentally edit or delete an old version).